ga4gh/vrs/docs/source/terms_and_model.rst

 .. important:: HGVS permits variants that refer to non-existent
                sequence.
 Examples include coordinates extrapolated
                beyond the bounds of a transcript and intronic sequence.
-Such variants are not representable using VR and MUST be projected to a genomic reference in order to be represented.
+Such variants are not representable using VRS and MUST be projected to a genomic reference in order to be represented.